-Mr Stuart is presently not a director of any other ASX-listed company.
+Mr Stuart is also the Non-executive Chair of ASX listed company Star Minerals Limited.

 Leslie James Ingraham

 Mr Ingraham has been in private business for over 30 years and is an experienced mineral prospector and professional investor.
 He has successfully worked as a consultant for both private companies and companies listed on the ASX.
 Core competencies include capital raising and shareholder liaison.